 Northern European/white individuals more frequently have mutations in the ABCG8 gene.
 Chinese, Japanese, and Indians tend to have mutations in the ABCG5 gene.

-False positive results have been observed:
+False-positive results have been observed in:

 • Normal infants ingesting commercial infant formula (which contains plant sterols) may have a transient increase in plasma plant sterols.